Professional Experience Program

 PEP Priorities for UniSA Online

-The priorities below are to support Teaching Academics to undertake a period of PEP to carry out high quality projects and activities that are of benefit to the University and are aligned with the University’s strategic direction as outlined in Enterprise25.
-The proposed scholarship/research project must demonstrate alignment with at least one theme of the UniSA Online Scholarship/Research Framework and in doing so meet at least one UniSA Online Goal for the year in which a PEP is sought.
-An application for teaching related PEP must be submitted under one of these three options:
+The priority below is to support Teaching Academics to undertake a period of PEP leave to carry out high quality projects and activities that are of benefit to the University and are aligned with the University’s strategic direction as outlined in Enterprise 25.
+The proposed scholarship/research activity must demonstrate alignment with either the Online Learning OR Teaching Excellence and Academic Leadership theme of the UniSA Online Scholarship/Research Framework and in doing so meet at least one UniSA Online Goal for the year in which a PEP is sought.
+An application for teaching related PEP must be submitted under the following priority area:

-A program of research/scholarship that will lead to high-quality, impactful research outputs and outcomes; disseminating research with international collaborators is highly valued.
+A program of research/scholarship that will lead to high-quality, impactful research outputs and outcomes; disseminating research/scholarship with international collaborators is highly valued.

 Outlets include articles in peer reviewed journals, authored books with high quality publishers (including co-authorship with academics at highly ranked/regarded international universities), and non-traditional outputs such as artefacts, textual works, curatorial activity, productions, exhibitions, reports which meet NTRO eligibility criteria.